KyNorthstar/blog/_posts/2025-01-10-Image-generators-energy-usage.md

-## The Energy Usage of Image Generators
+## The energy usage of image generators

 I would love to investigate how much energy something like [DALL-E] uses, but sadly it's all proprietary and operated behind closed doors, so I can't really figure that one out.